MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-batch-model-openai-embeddings.md

 To run inference over large amounts of data, you can use batch endpoints to deploy models, including OpenAI models.
 In this article, you see how to create a batch endpoint to deploy an ADA-002 model from OpenAI to compute embeddings at scale.
 You can use the same approach for completions and chat completions models.

-The examples in this article use Microsoft Entra authentication to grant access to the Azure OpenAI resource.
+The example in this article uses Microsoft Entra authentication to grant access to an Azure OpenAI Service resource.
 The model is registered in MLflow format.
 It uses the OpenAI flavor, which provides support for calling the OpenAI service at scale.

 To follow along with the example steps, see the Jupyter notebook [Score OpenAI models in batch using Batch Endpoints](https://github.com/Azure/azureml-examples/blob/main/sdk/python/endpoints/batch/deploy-models/openai-embeddings/deploy-and-test.ipynb).